Caesarovich/zft/README.md

 This project is a Libft tester written in [Zig](https://ziglang.org/).
 I chose Zig because it has great C interoperability and I wanted to learn this language.

-⚠️ **This tester is still a work in progress.** More tests will be added over time to cover all Libft functions.

 ## 💿 Installation Instructions

 To **install** ZFT, run the following command in your terminal: